 I began freelancing in 2009 when my manager asked me to build a web-based tool "on the side" for her uncle's company.
 Shortly thereafter, the company I worked for began a series of layoffs.
 Although I was not let go, I recognized that no company was looking out for my best interests and the only way to assure my security was to take control of my employment.
 I began looking for more clients to add to my portfolio, and within two years I was fully independent.

 Since entering the workforce, the Internet has blossomed and grown, and I have grown with it.
 I remember what it was like to build everything from scratch, which may be why I get so excited about new technology; it promises to simplify that which was previously difficult.
 My eye is always on the future and as such, I am very aware of new technologies as they arise, even if I don't immediately adopt them.

-When I'm not working, you will likely find me watching or coaching my children’s soccer games, running (barefoot), reading, attending church, or just spending time with my family.
+When I'm not working, you will likely find me watching my kids' soccer games, working out, reading, attending church, or just spending time with my family.

 If you're in need of a developer who can help you realize your project's success or if you need someone who can bring you application up to date, reach out to me.
 We can make it happen.